 However, even in the most positive scenario with emissions going down and healthy sustainable growth, 44 million people still might be forced to leave their homes.

-Juergen Voegele Vice President for Sustainable Development, World Bank said in the foreword of the report, “The new Groundswell report builds on the work of the first, modeling three additional regions, namely East Asia and the Pacific, North Africa, and Eastern Europe and Central Asia—to provide a global estimate of up to 216 million climate migrants by 2050 across all six regions.
+Juergen Voegele Vice President for Sustainable Development, World Bank said in the foreword of the report, “The new Groundswell report builds on the work of the first, modelling three additional regions, namely East Asia and the Pacific, North Africa, and Eastern Europe and Central Asia—to provide a global estimate of up to 216 million climate migrants by 2050 across all six regions.

 It’s important to note that this projection is not cast in stone.
-If countries start now to reduce greenhouse gases, close development gaps, restore vital ecosystems, and help people adapt, internal climate migration could be reduced by up to 80 percent—to 44 million people by 2050.”
+If countries start now to reduce greenhouse gases, close development gaps, restore vital ecosystems, and help people adapt, internal climate migration could be reduced by up to 80 per cent—to 44 million people by 2050.”

 Viviane Wei Chen Clement, a senior climate change specialist at the World Bank and one of the report’s authors, said, “The findings reaffirm the potency of climate to induce migration within countries.”